 Though Britain is a relatively small country, it has a lot of natural and historical monuments to visit.
 But we are going to name just three.

-The tower is an important cultural symbol of the British and recognized all over the world.
+The tower is an important cultural symbol of the British and recognized all over.
 It was listed as a World Heritage Site by UNESCO in 1987.